 How can we help?

-Hand injury at work solicitors
+Hand injury at work compensation claims solicitors

 Suffering a hand injury at work can be serious and might have a significant negative impact on your health, as well as your ability to carry out normal daily tasks and activities.
 Depending on the severity of the injury, you may recover in time, but some work related hand injuries might cause permanent damage.
 If the accident that caused your workplace hand injury occurred because your employer failed in their duty of care towards you by failing to adhere to health and safety legislation or they were negligent, you might be able to claim compensation for your hand injury.

 Get in touch with our specialist team to find out more about accident at work hand injury claims by calling 0161 696 6235.

 There are lots of different ways in which people can suffer hand and finger injuries at work, across many different industries and types of job.
 Some workplaces will have higher levels of risk than others for this type of injury, but some of the most common types of hand injuries at work include

 - Sprains to the hand or wrist, strained or torn muscles, tendons or ligaments

 - Fractured or crushed bones in the hand